Optimizing the Social Force Model: Investigating Memory Layouts and Register Pressure

 Minimizing Shuffles

-To determine the pedestrian repulsion for each pedestrian $\alpha $, we have to perform some computation with every other pedestrian β\beta in the simulation.
-As visualized in figure shuffle, this means that vector elements need to interact with elements at all positions and we need to shuffle either vector a\overrightarrow a or b\overrightarrow b to achieve this.
+To determine the pedestrian repulsion for each pedestrian $\alpha $, we have to perform some computation with every other pedestrian in the simulation.
+As visualized in figure shuffle, this means that vector elements need to interact with elements at all positions and we need to shuffle either vector or to achieve this.

 Because lane-crossing shuffles are expensive, we try to minimize them as shown in figure shuffle, where it is shown how we can produce four permuted vectors, using only one lane crossing, that enable all interactions we need.